thesofakillers/dlml-tutorial/README.md

 ```

 We are almost done, but there is one last piece.
 So far we have computed the
-terms will minimize for learning the distribution(s), i.e. learning $\mu$ and
+terms to minimize for learning the distribution(s), i.e. learning $\mu$ and $s$.
-$s$.
-We also need to learn which mixture distribution to sample from, i.e. we
+We also need to learn which mixture distribution to sample from, i.e. we have to
-have to learn $\pi$.
-This is very simple, and consists in adding a log of the
+learn $\pi$.
+This is very simple, and consists in adding a log of the softmax
-softmax over the logits (the $\pi_i$) outputted by our model:
+over the logits (the $\pi_i$) outputted by our model:

 ```python {linenos=table}
 # modeling which mixture to sample from